Abbotsholme School: History

 Abbotsholme was founded by the Scottish academic and educationalist Cecil Reddie as an experiment in his progressive educational philosophies and theories.
 The school, then known "The New School", opened in 1889 to boys aged 10 to 19.
 From the very beginning, it departed from the structure of the traditional public school in favour of a less rigid environment and more liberal education.
 "Eton collars" were discarded in favour of a more comfortable and practical uniform, and English, French and German were taught in place of Classics (Latin and Greek).
 The fine arts were introduced as core subjects, considered unusual at that time, since music was mostly taught at cathedral schools and art at specialist art institutes.
 Practical skills such as animal husbandry and carpentry were integrated into the curriculum.

-The school has been coeducational since 1969; girls now make up over one third of overall pupil numbers.

-In 2017 the school was bought by the Chinese company Achieve Education Ltd, owned by Mrs Tong Zhou, who sits on the Achieve Advisory Board.
+In 2017 the school was bought by the Chinese company Achieve Education Ltd, owned by Tong Zhou, who sits on the Achieve Advisory Board.
 The directors of the school are now those of Achieve Education and are chaired by Mike Farmer, a former head of Kilgraston School.